WGBH-MLA/AAPB2/app/views/exhibits/eotp/2-making-television-history.md

 ## Summary

-> **"But now, after the work we have done accumulating materials to support *Eyes on the Prize*, I still return to that moment on the bridge in [Selma](https://civilrightstrail.com/destination/selma/).
+> **But now, after the work we have done accumulating materials to support *Eyes on the Prize*, I still return to that moment on the bridge in [Selma](https://civilrightstrail.com/destination/selma/).
 As I was standing next to a black Alabama sharecropper and the wife of Senator Paul Douglas, I felt the deep stirring of what it meant to be caught in a great moment in American history and to feel the nation change around me.
-This series must be done."** - *Henry Hampton*[<sup>11</sup>](/exhibits/eotp/notes#11)
+This series must be done.** - *Henry Hampton*[<sup>11</sup>](/exhibits/eotp/notes#11)

 ## Extended